samadhi1311/hyperbooks/README.md

 ### Road Map

 1. Create a landing website.
-(80%)
+(90%)
-2. Create a seperate <a href="https://hyperbooks.hyperreal.cloud/app">workplace</a> (20%)
+2. Create a seperate <a href="https://hyperbooks.hyperreal.cloud/app">workplace</a> (60%)
-3. Create identical templates in TailwindCSS and @react-pdf/renderer.
+3. Create identical templates in CSS and @react-pdf/renderer.
 (50%)
 4. Create a brand identity.
-(60%)
+(80%)
 5. Implement authentication.
-(60%)
+(100%)
 6. Implement database.
-(0%)
+(80%)
 7. Implement Cloud Storage.
-(0%)
+(80%)
 8. Implement payment processing.
 (0%)

 ### Important Notes

-1. Use 'pt' unit for best scale tranfer between preview and render.
+1. Use 'pt' units for best scale tranfer between preview and render.
 2. Use PNPM and NodeJS for dev environment.

 <br />